Gaussian Random Functional Dynamic Spatio-Temporal Modeling of Discrete Time Spatial Time Series Data: Abstract

 \end{proof}

 \end{lemma}

-Once we apply the lemma to $w_{1}z_{1}(\bold{s})+w_{2}z_{2}(\bold{s})+\cdots+w_{t-1}z_{t-1}(\bold{s})$ the finiteness of $Var(E(X(\bold{s},t)|X(\bold{s},t-1)=x_{t-1},X(\bold{s},t-2)=x_{t-2}\cdots,X(\bold{s},0)=x_{0}))$ is immediate.
-Then by the formula $Var(X(\bold{s},t))=E(Var(X(\bold{s},t)|X(\bold{s},t-1)=x_{t-1},X(\bold{s},t-2)=x_{t-2}\cdots,X(\bold{s},0) =x_{0}))+Var(E(X(\bold{s},t)|X(\bold{s},t-1)=x_{t-1},X(\bold{s},t-2)=x_{t-2}\cdots,X(\bold{s},0)=x_{0}))$ we get that $Var(X(\bold{s},t))$ is finite. \end{proof}
+Once we apply the lemma to $w_{1}z_{1}(\bold{s})+w_{2}z_{2}(\bold{s})+\cdots+w_{t-1}z_{t-1}(\bold{s})$ the finiteness of $E(E(X(\bold{s},t)|X(\bold{s},t-1)=x_{t-1},X(\bold{s},t-2)=x_{t-2}\cdots,X(\bold{s},0)=x_{0}))^2$ is immediate.
+Then by the formula $E(X(\bold{s},t))^2=E(E(X^2(\bold{s},t)|X(\bold{s},t-1)=x_{t-1},X(\bold{s},t-2)=x_{t-2}\cdots,X(\bold{s},0)=x_{0}))=E(Var(X(\bold{s},t)|X(\bold{s},t-1)=x_{t-1},X(\bold{s},t-2)=x_{t-2}\cdots,X(\bold{s},0) =x_{0}))+E(E(X(\bold{s},t)|X(\bold{s},t-1)=x_{t-1},X(\bold{s},t-2)=x_{t-2}\cdots,X(\bold{s},0)=x_{0}))^2$ we get that $E(X^2(\bold{s},t))$ is finite. \end{proof}

-part $(b)$ Since we have already proved in part $(a)$ that the coordinate variables of the observed spatio-temporal process have finite variances, now we can consider the covariance function associated with the process and study its properties.
+We now prove part $(b)$.
+Since we have already proved in part $(a)$ that the coordinate variables of the observed spatio-temporal process have finite variances, now we can consider the covariance function associated with the process and study its properties.
 Let us denote the covariance between $Y(\bold{s},t)$ and $Y(\bold{s}^*,t^*)$ by $c_{y}((\bold{s},t),(\bold{s}^*,t^*))$.
 Then

 Now, the term $E[c_{f}(X(\bold{s},t),X(\bold{s}^*,t^*))]$ will be nonstationary and hence $E[c_{f}(X(\bold{s}+\bold{h},t+k),X(\bold{s}^*+\bold{h},t^*+k))] \neq E[c_{f}(X(\bold{s},t),X(\bold{s}^*,t^*))]$.
 In fact, $| X(\bold{s}+\bold{h}, t+k)-X(\bold{s}^*+\bold{h},t^*+k)|\neq| X(\bold{s},t)-X(\bold{s}^*,t^*)|$ with probability 1 because $X(\bold{s},t)$ has density with respect to Lebesgue measure and this heuristically justifies our argument.
 So, the covariance function $c_{y}(\cdot,\cdot)$ is nonstationary in both space and time.